testobsessed/PythonSliderPuzzle/README.md

 Also, the code is inefficient in its implementation and inconsistent in its expression.

-But I'm setting it down for
+And finally because there are so many permutations of 3x3 boards I didn't even try 4x4.
+This code more or less does 2x2s and 3x3s and may or may not do 4x4s I have no idea.

-now without cleaning it up because I need to move on to other things if only for my own sanity.
+However I'm setting it down for now without cleaning it up because I need to move on to other things if only for my own sanity.